yale-cpsc-223/pset-hookbook-1/README.md

 In particular, you may only add at most one parameter to at most one function in the file, and you must modify that function's comment to account for this change&mdash;if you make any changes at all.
     * You may make any modifications you want to your `pirate_list.c` source file, including the removal of print statements regarding the expansion and contraction of your list.
     Any modifications you make to source code *must* be reflected in relevant comments.
-1. If your program completes successfully, it must release all resources that was acquired over the course of execution, including:
+1. If your program completes successfully, it must release all resources that it acquired over the course of execution, including:
     * It must close every file that it opened, and
     * It must free all memory that it allocated
 1. Style penalties will be applied to submissions in which it is clear that little to no care was taken in part 1 to enable the kind of extension required in this assignment (part 2), and therefore that part 1 is *substantially different* from part 2.